 So how do you do it?
 How can you learn Italian?
 First of all, download some apps, it will give you the basic notions and help you listen to the Italian language for the fist time in a learning environment.
-Then once you get here and can already say: please, thank you, good morning, etc, you can start some real lessons.
-At the bottom of the page, there is a link with all the details to an amazing teacher, who is the teacher of all expats here in Florence, but a great teacher is only the beginning, you need to do the work.
-Go out and practice, fall in love with an Italian (easily done), make sure when people start talking to you in English, you keep responding in Italian, they will get the message!
+Then once you get to Florence and can already say: please, thank you, good morning, etc, you can start some real lessons.
+At the bottom of the page, there is a link with all the details to an amazing teacher, who is the teacher of all expats here in Florence (her site is forever under construction by the way, she gets her students from word of mouth).
+However, a great teacher is only the beginning, you need to do the work.
+Go out and practice, make sure when people start talking to you in English, you keep responding in Italian, they will get the message!
 Don’t ever think any interaction is too small to be practice, everything is good practice, your visit to the butcher’s, the supermarket, the shops, they’re all opportunities.
 I only got the opportunity to start learning French formally after being in France for a couple of years, I was busy giving birth, but when I went for my placement test, I was already conversational level, I used to tell everyone I learned French in the streets of Paris!
 I also made some French friends who refused to speak to me in English no matter what.
 At the time it was a pain, but in time I became very grateful to them.

 But can you get by without speaking Italian?
 Yes, of course.
 Especially in touristy city like Florence.
 Most places you go to have at least one person who speaks English, a lot of Italians speak French, they also talk a lot with their hands, so they make themselves understood easily…but the joy of realising you speak a whole new language, because it happens all of a sudden one day, a after a long struggle, you look back at a conversation and say ‘wait a second, that was all in Italian and I understood everything’ now that is a moment to behold.